Library Mode

 --lib ./node_modules/@tsonic/dotnet \

---lib ./node_modules/@tsonic/core
+--lib ./node_modules/@tsonic/microsoft-extensions

 When a type is referenced, tsbindgen checks each library in order and imports from the first one that provides it.
 This allows layered package structures: